PositiveSumData/NationalOralHealthDataPortal/Data/HeadStart/README.md

 We have decided to drop the idea of generating unique grantee and program tables for our project.
 Producing these tables would be a lot of work, certainly with incorrect judgment manually grouping names.
 Ignoring these entities still serves our overall project, however, because we are mostly interested in state-level aggregation and mapping.
 We do not need the ability to show utilization trends for a specific grantee or a specific program over time, and we are not trying to compare or analyze a Head Start site's performance.

 Mapping may still be a little complicated.
-In the example from New York above, we have three programs across two different addresses.
-Are the two programs listed at 45 Jewett Ave in the same office?
-Or perhaps across the hall from each other in a larger office building.
-If we produce maps where these two locations are treated separately, then dots may overlap and obscure information we are trying to convey.
+Do entities that share an address belong to the same program?
+If the organizations are separate, or if they are located very close to each other, one site may occlude the other on a map.

 We have made the decision to geocode all addresses for the most recent year.
 We expect users will only want to visualize a most recent map, so we can lessen the burden on our geocoder calls.